 Swaps was bred by Rex Ellsworth at his ranch in Ontario, California.
 Ellsworth was an Arizonian cowboy, raised in the desert and was an astute horseman.
-He got into Thoroughbreds in the nineteen thirties by buying his stock in Kentucky and bringing the horses back to Arizona for breeding.
-He hired his best friend Mesh Tenney as the trainer and races the offspring of his stock in California, finally moving the breeding operation to the California desert during the forties.
+He got into thoroughbreds in the nineteen thirties by buying his stock in Kentucky and bringing the horses back to Arizona for breeding.
+He hired his best friend Mesh Tenney as the trainer and raced the offspring of his stock in California.
+He eventually moved the breeding operation to the California desert during the forties.

 Tenney was an Arizonian cowboy as well and between the two friends they would raise more than a few eyebrows with their methods of horsemanship.
 They believed that good horses do not need to be turned out onto lush pastures of rich grass and that pedigree is secondary to good conformation traits and proper feeding.
 They would keep their horses in a stall at all times unless the horses were on the training track or racing.
-They would race the horses often and never “coddled” them, as they perceived how the eastern Thoroughbreds were treated.
+They raced the horses often and never “coddled” them, as they perceived how the eastern raised thoroughbreds were treated.

-The allowance win would be the first win that started a nine race winning streak.
-After capturing the San Vicente Stakes on January 19, 1955, Swaps would then take the Santa Anita Derby a month later.
-Ellsworth and Tenney would then point their emerging star toward the Kentucky Derby and a date with the reigning two year old champion Nashua and his arch rival Summer Tan.
-Swaps would warm up for his Derby encounter with a resounding eight and a half length win in a six furlong allowance race at Churchill Downs, one week before the Derby.
+The allowance win became the first victory in a nine race winning streak.
+After capturing the San Vicente Stakes on January 19, 1955, Swaps then took the Santa Anita Derby a month later.
+Ellsworth and Tenney pointed their emerging star toward the Kentucky Derby and a possible date with the reigning two year old champion Nashua and that one’s arch rival Summer Tan.
+Swaps warmed up for his Derby encounter with a resounding eight and a half length win in a six furlong allowance race at Churchill Downs, one week before the Derby.

 The eastern press was very confident that Nashua would win the Derby and that Summer Tan would be his key rival to fear.
 There were many pundits, especially from the west, that thought that Swaps was the main danger to Nashua and could even defeat the big strapping Nasrullah colt in the big race.
 Bill Shoemaker had been engaged to ride Swaps while Eddie Arcaro was the rider for Nashua.

-The 1955 edition of the Kentucky Derby would become one of the most famous in the rich history of the “Run for the Roses”.
+The 1955 edition of the Kentucky Derby has in hindsight become one of the most famous in the rich history of the “Run for the Roses”.
 First off, Tenney made headlines when he slept in Swaps’ stall, instead of a Louisville hotel, raising curious eyebrows in the press.
 Arcaro was not impressed with Swaps and would say so in the press, deeming Summer Tan as his main opponent.
-Swaps, who would go off as the second choice to Nashua in the Derby, set the pace from the get-go and was never headed.
+Swaps, entering the Churchill Downs starting gate as the second choice to Nashua in the Derby, set the pace from the get-go and was never headed.
 Try as Nashua might, he could not catch Swaps.
-The race was run in 2:01 4/5, two fifths of a second off the track record to win by a length and a half over Nashua, with Summer Tan another six lengths back in third.
+Swaps ran the race in 2:01 4/5, two fifths of a second off the track record, to win by a length and a half over Nashua.
+Summer Tan another six lengths back finished third.

-However controversy would soon come knocking when Swaps appeared only twenty-three days after his Derby at Hollywood Park to win the six furlong Will Rogers Stakes, by twelve lengths, and then two weeks later to take the one mile and one-sixteenth Californian Stakes.
+However controversy would soon come knocking when Swaps appeared only twenty-three days after his Derby at Hollywood Park to win the six furlong Will Rogers Stakes by twelve lengths.
+Two weeks later Swaps took the one mile and one-sixteenth Californian Stakes.
 The latter race was his first against older horses and in the field he beat was the previous year’s Kentucky Derby winner Determine, as well as multi stakes winner Mister Gus.
 Swaps set a world record for the distance in 1:40 2/5.